Say goodbye to boring flashcards. Your child will learn the sight words in a fun hands-on way with the fall color by sight words worksheets.

 You’ll also like that you can help your child color code each word.

-For example, in the word “the”, we color-coded “th” green because that is a regular spelling for the sound /th/.
+For example, in the word “have”, we color-coded h, a, and green because they are a regular spellings for the sounds /h/, /a/, and /v/.

 Recapping Fall Color By Sight Words Worksheets